MischaU8/yumyum/display/switch-view-to-orthographic-views_W-22lJ30neM.md

 Version:
 Uploaded: 2023-06-05

-yum yum
+Pressing `7` on the numeric keypad will switch to the top view. `Ctrl-7` will switch to bottom.

-Floyd here with a quick look at switching to orthographic views in Plasticity pressing 7 on the numeric keypad will switch to the top view control 7 will switch to bottom pressing
+Pressing `1` will switch to front, `Ctrl-1` will switch to back.

-1 will switch to front control 1 will switch to back press 3 on the numeric keypad for left View and control 3 for right use these hotkeys to quickly access the different Ortho views in
+Press `3` on the numeric keypad for left view and `Ctrl-3` for right.

-Plasticity
+Use these hotkeys to quickly access the different [[orthographic views]] in Plasticity.